moshenh01/OO-Ex2_1/README.md

 ## Help

-Qwick way to delet file.
+Qwick way to delete file.
 * make sure you are in the files directory.
-* Then open terminal and use the nexxt comend:
+* Then open terminal and use the next command:
 ```
 rm *.txt
 ```